EvSecDev/SCMP/README.md

 The 'semi-standard' part of this is the inclusion of some advanced configuration options to better integrate with git and deployment activities.
 Fear not, you can use your `~/.ssh/config` with the controller and a regular SSH client at the same time.

 For sudo passwords, this program utilizes a simple password vault file stored where ever you specify.
 This vault stores the password per host and is manipulated through controller (add/change/remove).
 This is intended to facilitate deployments to a large number of hosts with potentially different passwords.
 With the vault, your provide the master password only once.
 The vault is protected by an AEAD cipher (chacha20poly1305) and derives the key via Argon2 from your master password.

 Using the Go x/crypto/ssh package, this program will SSH into the hosts defined in the configuration file and write the relevant configurations as well as handle the reloading of the associated service/program if required.
   The deployment method is currently only SSH by key authentication using password sudo for remote commands (password login authentication is currently not supported).

 - In deploy changes mode, you can choose a specific commit ID (or specify none and use the latest commit) from your repository and deploy the changed files in that specific commit to their designated remote hosts.
 - In deploy failure mode, the program will read the last failure json (if present) and extract the commitid, hosts, and files that failed and attempt to redeploy.
 - In deploy all mode, with a comma separated list of hosts, you can deploy every relevant file in the repo to the chosen hosts for a given commit (usually, the head commit).

 Although this program does need permissions on remote systems for writing system-wide configuration files and potentially restarting services, it does NOT need to SSH as root.
 In general, it is recommended to use some or all of these below security precautions.

 - Sudo access that requires a password.
 - Only allowing your user sudo access for the standard commands (listed below in dependencies section) and your reload commands.
 - Using network level host IP authentication (such as IPsec AH)
 - Using the supplied apparmor profile for the controller.
 - Regular encrypted backups of git repository

 Below you can find the recommended setup for the remote servers, and how to configure the remote host to have the least privileges possible to fulfill the functions of this program.

 If you like what this program can do or want to expand functionality yourself, feel free to submit a pull request or fork.

 ## Capabilities Overview

-### What it can do:
+### What it can do

 - Deployments
   - Deploy changed configurations automatically via git post-commit hook or manually via specifying a commit hash